ardatetik95/Spotify-Data-Analysis/README.md

 # Spotify-Data-Analysis
 In this project, I took my Spotify Streaming History data.
 I used certain methods and programs to compile, clean and analyze this data to find out about my listening habits.

-My main purposes in this project are:
+My main purposes in this project are: (I used T to shorten the tasks)

--To practice ms SSIS and Python Pandas Data Analysis skills
+- T1: To practice ms SSIS and Python Pandas Data Analysis skills

--To work with a raw data and cleaning it myself
+- T2: To work with a raw data and cleaning it myself

--To find my top artists and tracks
+- T3: To find my top artists and tracks

--To find Date and Time trends in my listening habits
+- T4: To find Date and Time trends in my listening habits

--To find the most skipped, picked and finished tracks
+- T5: To find the most skipped, picked and finished tracks

--To find correlations about why I skip a song
+- T6: To find correlations about why I skip a song

--To find if I am prone to listen some band repeatedly or do I explore new bands regularly
+- T7: To find if I am prone to listen some band repeatedly or do I explore new bands regularly

 This project is seperated into four parts.
 Each and every part has a different program in use to practice certain skills and to do certain jobs.